Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 When was the last time a toy made you laugh uncontrollably…and I don’t mean imitating Tickle Me Elmo?
 Or when was the last time you engaged in the mainly sport of duck hunting?
 For those afraid that Dick Chaney might be lurking around, Interactive Toy’s Duck Hunter Launch and Load will give you all the “shooting eye” practice you can ask for.
 Just without the real shooting.
 This ain’t a toy you have to assemble, so relax.
 Take the duck and blow off the contact points on its bottom (or do a quick swipe with a dry washcloth).
 Do the same to the contact points on the top end of the rifle — yes it has an orange end so being on the front yard shouldn’t get you arrested.
 Or use it inside as long as you’ve the room and a high-enough ceiling.
 But since this ducky ain’t invulnerable, I think the wide open spaces of a park might be the safest place to try it out.
 It worked when I used to fly rockets, so there.

 Now rather than shells, you load in 3 “AAA” batteries — this supplies the power to charge the duck as well as enacting a sound when you pull back on the reload pump and pull the trigger.
+Check other great toys games you may try today!

 The duck can be programmed to fly in two manners using a small control tab on its body to make it fly more centered or to the left or right.
 Duckie-boy is charged by being put on the top of the rifle (after it’s been turned on and the reload pump has been pulled back).
 You press and hold in on the trigger as a green LED lights up and wait about 20 seconds.
 Aim the rifle off towards the horizon and press the launch button at the front left of the barrel.
 The duck takes off with wings flapping.
 Pull back on the reload pump to chamber a “round” and fire at the duck.
 If you hit it with the infrared beam (which you can’t see), it’ll falter before continuing on its way.
 Plink it three times and the duck will stop flapping, “die” and drop to the ground.
 Which is yet another reason that being in the park is good.
 Especially since you only get the one duck.